hadro/info654fa22/assignments/reflection_and_inspiration_posts.md

 =====================

 Students will contribute at least three significant posts to the class blog over the course of the semester.
-See below for initial topic suggestions, and see the syllabus and class blog for a non-exhaustive list of potential sources.
+Ask in class or outside of class if you need initial topic suggestions, and see the syllabus and class blog for a non-exhaustive list of potential sources.

 The posts should be a minimum of 700 words in length, and must include: an excerpted portion (**not** to be included in the word count) or embed